16 January 2020

 An enormous thank you to the people below for making all of this possible, and for other help along the way:

 Make sure you check out and join the MacOS9Lives forum.
 They have a huge wealth of knowledge and are the best Mac OS 9 devoted community around.
-None of this would have been possible without their help!
+None of this would have been possible without them!

 Comments